Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Topology Update

-Theorem~\ref{th:addtion} shows that edge deletion reduces noise ratio under a mild condition on the classification accuracy of the GNN model, i.e., $p>\frac{2}{c+1}$.
-For example, for a node classification problem with 5 classes, it only requires the classification accuracy $p > 1/3$.
+All proofs can be found in Section A of the supplementary material\footnote{\url{https://arxiv.org/pdf/2002.07518.pdf}}.
+Theorem~\ref{th:deletion} shows that edge deletion reduces noise ratio under a mild condition on the classification accuracy of the GNN model, i.e., $p\!>\!\frac{2}{c+1}$.
+For example, for a node classification problem with 5 classes, it only requires that $p\!>\!1/3$.
 To analyze the expected noise ratio of the graph after edge addition, we further assume that \textit{the classes are balanced}, i.e., each class has $n/c$ nodes.